Zoom Student Guide

 Tips

-• Your instructor may send a link to the recording instead, in which case you may not be able to see the recording in Canvas.
+• Your instructor may send a link to the recording (and the recording passcode) instead.
+In this case, you may not be able to see the recording in Canvas.

 Take exams during a Zoom session

-Exams are typically monitored (also known as proctored or invigilated) online with a breakout room, and the experience is similar to attending an in-person monitored exam.
+Exams are typically monitored or invigilated online with a breakout room.
+This experience is similar to attending an in-person exam.
 You will be in a “room” with other students, and an invigilator (e.g., instructor or teaching assistant) will be available to answer questions and make sure everyone is playing fair.

-1. Your instructor will provide information on how to join the invigilation session.
-Follow these instructions carefully.
+1. Your instructor will provide instructions on how to join the invigilated session.
+Follow the provided instructions carefully.

-2. Join the session using your first and last name that is on file with UBC, if you are comfortable doing so with Zoom.
-Joining with this information helps your invigilator more easily check exam attendance.
+2. Join the session using the name that is on file for you with UBC, if you are comfortable doing so.
+Joining with this information helps your invigilator confirm your exam attendance.

-• If you are not comfortable using your real name, use only your first name or nickname when you join the session.
-Send the alternate name you will use with your instructor in advance.
+• If you are not comfortable using your real name on Zoom, use only your preferred name or a nickname when you join the session.
+Please also inform your instructor of the alternate name you will use so they can still mark your exam attendance.

-• If you are uncomfortable doing this in a shared session with other students, ask the invigilator to create a separate breakout room where you can show your ID one-on-one.
+• If you are not comfortable doing this in a shared session with other students, ask the invigilator to create a separate breakout room where you can show your ID one-on-one.

-4. You will need to keep your camera on throughout the exam, but please keep your audio turned off unless the instructor explicitly requests you turn it on.
+4. You will need to keep your camera on throughout the exam, but please keep your microphone turned off unless the instructor explicitly requests otherwise.

 Tips

 • You may be asked to share your screen during an exam.
-You can follow the steps for presenting your work.
+If you need help with this, you can follow the steps for presenting your work in the accordion section above.

-• You can rejoin the session by clicking the link again, if you are bumped out of the exam at any point (which may happen if you lose your internet connection).
+• If you are bumped out of the exam at any point, you can rejoin by clicking the session link again.
 You might rejoin the session in a virtual waiting room.
-From there, your instructor will be able to re-admit you.
+From there, your instructor will be able to re-admit you to the exam.

 Zoom FAQ

+Yes.
 You do not need an account to attend Zoom sessions.
-You can click the links your instructors send or post in Canvas to join lectures, office hours, or other meetings.
+To join lectures, office hours, or other meetings, you can click the session links that your instructors send or share in Canvas.
 However, if you want to schedule your own sessions through Zoom, you will need an account.

 In either case, you will need to install the Zoom application.